Astroth1984/OSM-Offline-with_React-Leaflet/README.md

 ## Key Features
 ### 1. Offline OSM Integration:
 The project taps into the extensive OpenStreetMap data but takes it a step further by enabling offline usage.
-Map tiles are stored locally and served through a dedicated map server, guaranteeing accessibility without relying on external servers.
+Map tiles are stored locally and served through a dedicated map server, guaranteeing accessibility without relying on external servers or APIs.

 ### 2. Customized Shapes with React-Leaflet:
 Tailoring the map experience, the project introduces custom shapes on top of the map using the React-Leaflet library.
 This allows for the creation of unique overlays, enhancing the visual representation of geographical data.